tipi-build/docs/05-dependencies.md

 With the value of `requires` being a full "sub-depspec" (with unlimited nesting).

-This attribution can be useful to change a transitive dependency, for example if you prefer to use `BoringSSL` in place of `OpenSSL` for a libary which would depend on `OpenSSL`.
+This attribution can be useful to change a transitive dependency, for example if you prefer to use `BoringSSL` in place of `OpenSSL` for a library which would depend on `OpenSSL`.

 #### - `platform[:target-platform]` tipi platform libraries

-You can specify _tipi_ provided dependencies from a currated list of platform dependencies[^2].
+You can specify _tipi_ provided dependencies from a curated list of platform dependencies[^2].
 These libraries are considered to be widely used and are generally tested on the supported platforms and environments.

 ```json
 "platform[:target-platform]" : ["<dep>::<component>", ...]